kvandeynze/HMMSTR/README.md

 ##### Default Outputs
 1. ```tutorial_1_genotype_calls.tsv```: TSV containing final allele calls per target
 2. ```tutorial_1_read_assignments.tsv```: TSV containing read level statistics and coordinates, copy number predictions, and allele assignments
+3. ```tutorial_1_run_parameters.txt```: Text file with all parameters used in the run in "parameter : value" format including default values.
+4. ```tutorial_1_run_input.txt```: Text file with all inputs in the format compatible with running HMMSTR with a file input, that is, one input parameter per line in the same format as the command line version.
+This file can be used to reproduce the run or used as a record of the run.

 ##### Optional Outputs
 The following are output to a directory with suffix "_labelled_seqs